CodeMC/RuntimeTransformer/README.md

 To install the artifact into your local maven repo execute the correct gradle wrapper with the "publishToMavenLocal" task, that is ```gradlew.bat publishToMavenLocal``` under Windows, and ```./gradlew publishToMavenLocal``` under *nix;

-Lets assume we want to inject an event handler into the `setHealth` method of `EntityLiving`, therefore the method should something like this after transformation:
+Let's assume we want to inject an event handler into the `setHealth` method of `EntityLiving`, therefore the method should something like this after transformation:

 ```java